arrayfire/arrayfire/docs/pages/interop_cuda.md

     cudaStream_t af_cuda_stream = afcu::getStream(cuda_id);

     // 6.
 Set arguments and run your kernel in ArrayFire's stream
-    //    Here launch with 10 blocks of 10 threads
+    //    Here launch with 1 block of 10 threads
     increment<<<1, num, 0, af_cuda_stream>>>(d_x);

     // 7.
 Return control of af::array memory to ArrayFire using